kiriniy/settler/README.md

  - Obviously, code and graphic editors.

 ## Setting Up
- - Download, unzip, and rename as you like.
- - Place dist folder on local or remote server root.
+ - Download and unzip on local or remote server.
  - Go to '/assets/inc/pages_config.php' and setup "base_url" variable.
  - Done!
 You're ready to write some code...